RandomDataProject/randomdata.sh/README.md

 randomdata.sh is an online hardware random generator using heat noise as entropy source to generate high quality random number.

+What you will learn:
+ * Why hardware random generator are better than software one.
+ * How to get your first random number.
+ * How to use it in your application.
+ * How to check your quota.

 ## Get started

 randomdata.sh provides an easy-to-use API to generate all kind of random data.

-What you will learn:
+The API can be accessed by using the http GET method (POST isn't supported yet).

+Accept: application/vnd.github.v3+json

- * Why hardware random generator are better than software one
+### Why using a hardware random generator is better?
- * How to get your first random number
- * How to use it in your application
- * How to check your quota

 ## API license